 The goal of this professional development program is to facilitate participation in DEI learning and action among the College of Forestry faculty, staff, and students.
 While we all have different experiences, backgrounds and motivations for engaging in DEI learning, our overarching goals are the same: to increase awareness of how many among us participate in and gain influence from systems of privilege and oppression and to counter these systems to create a more pluralistic and welcoming community in our College, university, and nation.
 The cumulative impact of this effort will result in a College community that is varied and rich in its understanding and approach to these critical issues.
 Along the way, we will learn from one another.

 Please complete this application to apply for the scholarship.
 This program is currently under redevelopment.
 Questions?
-Feel free to contact Michele Justice, DEI Workgroup Lead, for anything you might need.
+Feel free to contact Cristina Eisenberg, DEI Workgroup Lead, for anything you might need.